Yellowstone Photography Guide

 Our world’s first national park—perhaps best known for its geothermal features, abundant wildlife, and postcard-perfect landscapes—is also a photographer’s playground.
-Whether you’re an amateur iPhone user trying to snap your best geyser photo for Instagram or you’re a professional photographer shooting wildlife with the highest quality DSLR camera, you’ve got to know where the best locations to photograph Yellowstone are.
-Read on for a local’s opinion of the 9 best locations in Yellowstone National Park for nabbing those iconic photos, as well as some tips for where, when, and how to nail the colors, timing, and features of this one-of-a-kind place.
+Whether you’re an amateur iPhone user trying to snap your best geyser photo for Instagram or you’re a professional photographer shooting wildlife with the highest quality DSLR camera, you’ve got to know where the places to go for the best Yellowstone photography.
+Read on for a local’s opinion of the 9 best locations in Yellowstone National Park for nabbing those iconic photos on your Yellowstone Tours, as well as some tips for where, when, and how to nail the colors, timing, and features of this one-of-a-kind place.

 1) Grand Prismatic Overlook

 Tip: Get above the steam

 When most people visit Grand Prismatic, they head straight to the boardwalk that brings them up close and personal to the world’s third largest, fantastically colorful hot spring.
 What they don’t realize is that they’re going to see some color close up and a whole lot of steam!
 Drive to the parking area about a mile west and hike a half mile to the newly constructed Grand Prismatic Overlook.
 Once there, you’ll understand the scope of this enormous hot spring and ooh and ahh over the pretty colors, as they can only be seen from above!
 The latter makes this one of the best locations to photograph in Yellowstone.

 2) Yellowstone Sign